JuanmaPT/HoloSpiderExpTherapy/README.md

 * **Realistic Spiders** - These models are modifications of the spider found in the repository [Procedural Spider](https://github.com/PhilS94/Unity-Procedural-IK-Wall-Walking-Spider), offering varying degrees of realism to cater to different comfort levels.

-Feel free to explore these spider models, and choose the ones that best suit your preferences for an effective and personalized exposure therapy experience.

 ### The cardboard box <a name="user-interface-ui-description"></a>